President Trump Heads To Capitol Hill With Clear Message: Pass A Tax Cut

 After that, it could get awkward.

+Corker also reiterated previous criticism of Trump's leadership, suggesting he has "knee-capped" diplomatic efforts led by Secretary of State Rex Tillerson and that there are "people around (Trump) that work in an effort to contain him" including Tillerson, Defense Secretary James Mattis, and chief of staff John Kelly.

+In response, the president fired off a few tweets attacking Corker's record on Iran and taxes, and suggesting the senator "couldn't get elected dog catcher in Tennessee."

-Trump's Senate visit also comes while he has at odds on both policy and politics with an unusually high number of members of his own party.
+It's a fresh reminder that Trump's Senate visit comes while he has at odds on both policy and politics with an unusually high number of members of his own party.

-Senators like Bob Corker of Tennessee and John McCain of Arizona have been vocal critics of Trump's leadership skills.
+Corker and John McCain of Arizona have been vocal critics of Trump's leadership skills.
 Corker, who is retiring, is also a key vote on tax legislation.
 He has vowed to oppose any bill he believes will add to the deficit.
 The United States' debt topped $20 trillion for the first time ever in September, and Corker has said he views the debt as the most significant threat to national security.

 Republicans like McCain and Sen. Lindsey Graham, R-S.C., are eager for more information from the Trump administration on a recent military operation in Niger that killed four soldiers.
-McCain has suggested the Armed Services Committee could conduct oversight hearings to figure out what went wrong.
+McCain has suggested the Armed Services Committee will conduct oversight hearings to figure out what went wrong.

 Sen. Lamar Alexander, R-Tenn., is trying to get the president on board for his bipartisan health care plan to bolster the individual insurance market.
 The bill, coauthored with Sen. Patty Murray, D-Wash., potentially has the support in the Senate to overcome a filibuster, but it doesn't stand a chance unless Trump gets on board.
+Senate Majority Leader Mitch McConnell has said he will not bring it up for a vote unless the president is guaranteed to sign it.
 Alexander has warned that inaction could cost premiums to spike further.

 Politically, there is also ongoing tension between Trump and senators up for re-election in 2018.
 The president is picking and choosing which senators he will support, breaking with political norms of backing incumbents.
 His former chief political strategist, Steve Bannon, is also threatening to recruit and fund primary challengers to senators who don't support the president's agenda.
 Trump has declined to endorse GOP Sen. Jeff Flake of Arizona, another Trump critic, but he has offered assurances to GOP Sens.
 Roger Wicker of Mississippi and Deb Fischer of Nebraska that he supports their re-election bids.

-Senate Majority Leader Mitch McConnell has defended his members and pushed back on efforts to oust incumbents, noting that many insurgent primary candidates cost Republicans Senate victories in 2010 and 2012.
+McConnell has defended his members and pushed back on efforts to oust incumbents, noting that many insurgent primary candidates cost Republicans Senate victories in 2010 and 2012.

 "It's important to remember that those who lose elections don't get to make policy.
 Only those who win elections actually get to make policy," McConnell told reporters last week, "And so our strategy going forward is to protect our incumbents and to help people get nominated who actually can win elections."